-This year I’ve been purchasing my winter squash at Alfalfa’s, a local market that has an unbelievable selection of produce.
-How to choose a winter squash or pumpkin?
-Look for deep saturated colors and make sure the skin is thick and clean –no dents, scuffs or cracks.
+If you’re wondering how to choose a winter squash or pumpkin, look for deep saturated colors and make sure the skin is thick and clean.
+You don’t want to buy winter squash with dents, scuffs or cracks.
 Finally, check that the squash has a hard, cork-like stem.

 Paleo Pumpkin Bars

 - ¼ teaspoon celtic sea salt